RSS

 • 3 cloves garlic chopped or grated

-• 2 habanero peppers seeded and chopped
+• 1-2 habanero or jalepeno peppers seeded and chopped

 • 2 inch piece ginger, peeled and chopped

-• 1 tablespoons ground allspice
+• 1 teaspoon ground allspice

-• 2 tablespoons ground thyme
+• 1 teaspoons ground thyme

 • 1 tablespoon brown sugar